BarryDigby/youth-academy-semII/docs/source/Genomics/introduction.rst

 RNA-Sequencing
 --------------

-A popular experiment in genomics is called RNA-Sequencing where the messenger RNA in a cell is captured and quantified using hight throughput sequencing technologies and comptational algorithms.
+A popular experiment in genomics is called RNA-Sequencing where the messenger RNA in a cell is captured and quantified using high throughput sequencing technologies in conjunction with computational algorithms.
 This allows researchers to quantify the expression of genes - seeing what genes are turned on or off, and how much of each gene is expressed:

 .. figure:: /_static/images/tumor_norm.png
    :figwidth: 700px